CristianQiu/Unity-URP-Volumetric-Light/README.md

 * Fully baked lights are not supported.
 * Fog is only rendered up to a certain distance from the camera.
 * It may be possible to notice more noise in some light regions at certain view angles.
 * When using forward or deferred rendering path, performance can be heavily affected when adding multiple additional lights.
-Forward+ is highly recommended for best performance when support for additional lights is needed.
+Forward+ or Deferred+ is highly recommended for best performance when support for additional lights is needed.

 # Known Bugs